1961-63

 A1C Richard G. Crothers, 20250, sent to 6901st from 6951st (RAF Kirknewton)

 when Cuban crisis broke out in '62.
-Worked for SSGT Ligouri Hagerty, as
+Worked for SSGT Ligouri Hagerty, as an

 analyst/reporter (on Mod19 TTY five hole paper tape).
 Overall boss was

 Colonel "Minnie" Williams.
-All I remember is going down the
+All I remember is going down the hill to town

 was easy.
 Army had Cinderella liberty (back on base at 2300) leaving all

 the frauleins to AF personnel (and a few Navy).
-Also remember the long
+Also remember the long bus

 ride to the big NATO base at Ramstein with a stop at Landstuhl.
 Did some

 touristing in Heidelberg.
-Spoke 17th-18th Century German ... to which
+Spoke 17th-18th Century German ... to which all

 the Germans looked at me as though I was from outer space ... did not know